FIWARE/tutorials.Entity-Relationships/README.md

 In the previous tutorial, we created each entity individually,

 Lets create several sensors at the same time.
-This request uses the convenience batch processing endpoint to create five shelf entities.
+This request uses the convenience batch processing endpoint to create five entities.
 Batch processing uses the `/ngsi-ld/v1/entityOperations/`endpoints and the `upsert` endpoints means we will create new entities if they are not present and overwrite existing entities if they exist.

-To differenciate different **Device**, each temperature sensor has been assigned `type=TemperatureSensor`.
+To differentiate different **Device**, each temperature sensor has been assigned `type=TemperatureSensor`.
 Real-world properties such as `category` have been added as properties to each device.

 #### :one: Request: